firebolt-db/firebolt-db.github.io/docs/integrations/data-orchestration/airflow.md

 ### Upgrading to the latest version
 {: .no_toc}

 We recommend running the latest version of the provider package.
 [Release history](https://pypi.org/project/airflow-provider-firebolt/#history) is available on PyPI.
-To upgrade to the most recent version, use the command below.
+To upgrade to the most recent version, use the command below, then restart Airflow for the changes to take effect.

 ```bash
 pip install airflow-provider-firebolt --upgrade